It’s not the same for everyone

 Age has a lot to do with the amount of pain experienced when getting tattooed, says Dr. Kovak.
 Younger skin isn’t as painful as older skin to tattoo, because it’s tighter and absorbs the ink better.
 Find out the best ages to peak at everything in life.

 Infections arise due to bacterial infection, so when imagining all the possible painful outcomes, think about which parts of your body are most vulnerable to infection.
-It may be the feet.
+Your mouth and genitals contain bacteria, which may put you at risk.
+It may also be your feet.
 “A lot of people don’t realize how exposed their feet are to bacteria,” Dowdell says.
 And the likeliest place of infection may be your very own home, especially if you have pets.
 “People don’t realize how easily a fresh tattoo exposed to pet dander can lead to an infection.”
 Simply walking down the street could even be a risk, if you’re wearing flip-flops or other open-toe shoes.
 If you do get a foot piece, Dowdell says, be sure to clean it well while it’s healing.
 The same goes for hands, as your hands and fingers come into direct contact with bacteria every single day.

 What about… down there?